-In Italy, the most important provisions included in an employment contract are provided by the law and by the applicable collective agreement.
-In particular, collective agreements set the terms and conditions of employment, amongst which are: categories and related job descriptions; duties and obligations; minimum wages; job retention rights during absences due to illness; salary increases due to length of service; termination, resignation, criteria for calculation of the severance pay; night work; maternity leaves; and holidays.
+In Italy, the most important provisions included in an employment contract are provided by the law and by the applicable NCBA, in particular, the terms and conditions of employment: categories and related job descriptions; duties and obligations; minimum wages; job retention rights during absences due to illness; salary increases due to length of service; termination, resignation, criteria for calculation of the severance pay; night work; maternity leaves; holidays.

 The maximum length of the working week is established by the collective agreements.
 However, the average weekly working time cannot exceed 48 hours, inclusive of overtime.
-The average working time must be calculated over a period of 4 months; however, the applicable collective agreement can extend that term for objective, technical or organizational reasons.
+The average working time must be calculated over a period of 4 months; however, the applicable NCBA can extend that term for objective, technical or organisational reasons.

 The needs of a particular company may, in exceptional circumstances or on an occasional basis, require employees to work beyond their “usual working hours.”
 In the absence of any provisions of the collective agreement, overtime is only permitted subject to the agreement between the employer and the employee and for a period not exceeding 250 hours per annum.
 Finally, the law provides that overtime is calculated separately and paid by way of an increase in salary pursuant to the NCBA, which may in any case permit that overtime be compensated with time off in addition or as an alternative to the salary increases that may be due.